dylanzemlin/discourse/README.md

 ## 3rd Party Libraries

-Below is a list of third party packages/libraries used throughout the project
+Below is a list of third party packages/libraries used throughout the project.
+There are more, but these are big ones, the rest can be found in both `package.json` files.

   - [Next.js](https://nextjs.org/) - React framework
   - [React](https://reactjs.org/) - Frontend library